sydselynch/index/README.md

 This application is written in Python3 and can be run from the command line or through an executable.

+All backend functionality is contained within the following files:

+AddressBook.py

+AddressBookEntries.py

+Contact.py

+All frontend functionality is contained within the following files:

+Window.py

+StartScreen.py

+The application can be executed through main.py

+Additionally, all address books are saved as .db files in the directory of the application.

+The executable file is contained in the "dist" directory.

 To run from the command line, it is necessary to have a valid installation of Python3 and the Tkinter package.